YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 So the difference between FUT and FUE is not mainly about how the grafts are implanted.
 The real difference is how the grafts are harvested.

 That distinction matters much more than many patients initially realize.
 In hair transplantation, the donor area is limited.
 It is not an unlimited source.
 Every harvesting method leaves a trace behind.
 Every harvesting method has consequences.
 The donor strategy is not a side issue.
-It is an important parts of the entire surgery.
+It is an important part of the entire surgery.

-How Is FUT Different From FUE?
+How is FUT different from FUE?

 In an FUE hair transplant, follicular units are removed one by one with small punches.
 In FUT, a strip of scalp is removed first, and the follicular units are separated from that strip outside the body.
 So although both methods can produce grafts for implantation, the donor footprint they leave behind is very different.